-Norwegian is also focused on reducing the amount of waste generated from our operations and to improve the recycling processes.
+Norwegian is focused on reducing the amount of waste generated from our operations and to improve the recycling processes.
 Our current initiatives involve the sorting of paper and recycling of other types of waste.
 This also applies to our partners at the airports.
 Waste on board the aircraft is sorted and recycled.
-The surplus from recycled cans and bottles is donated to charity organizations such as UNICEF and Red Cross.
+The surplus from recycled cans and bottles is donated to charity organizations such as UNICEF.
+We are also looking at changing several products on board (i.e. bowls, meal boxes, coffee mugs and cutlery packs) to more environmentally friendly materials.
+The pre-ordering of food, which is available on longer flights, contributes to less food waste.
 IT equipment is retrieved by the organization Fare, which deletes and formats old computers for reuse.